chjj/bthreads/README.md

   - `Pool#unhook(name)` - Remove hook handler for all threads.
   - `Pool#send(msg)` - Send message to all threads, will be emitted as a `message` event on the other side.
-  - `Pool#fire(name, args)` - Fire bind event to first thread in queue.
+  - `Pool#fire(name, args)` - Fire bind event to all threads.
   - `Pool#call(name, args, [transferList], [timeout])` (async) - Call remote
-    hook on next thread in queue.
+    hook on next thread in queue (this may spawn a new thread).
   - `Pool#ref()` - Reference pool.
   - `Pool#unref()` - Clear pool reference.
 - Events